James Gullan: Death

 On Saturday 11 June 1904, two days prior his death, Gullan had played for East Fremantle against South Fremantle at Fremantle Oval, where East Fremantle success was attributed to presence of Gullan in the team after returning from injury.

 On Sunday night in his room at 18 Norfolk Street, Fremantle, Gullan was feeling unwell and decided that a dose of castor oil would help him.
 He immediately realised that he had taken something else.
 With the help of his roommate, they immediately used a salt water mixture he induced vomiting.
 Feeling better he declined his room mates offer to get a doctor.
 At around 4am Gullan was heard groaning and his room mate immediately sort help of a doctor.
 It was too late for the doctor to do anything to help Gullan, he died not long after.
 The Fremantle police were immediately called and coroner inquest would later be held.

 He was buried at Fremantle Cemetery.

-The coroners inquest would find that Gullan had drank a teaspoon of liquid referred to as "boiler fluid".
+The coroners inquest would find that Gullan had drunk a teaspoon of liquid referred to as "boiler fluid".
 The fluid was at the property to treat a corn on the foot of another resident.
 Investigations revealed the amount consumed contained 20 grains of caustic soda and 60 grains of arsenic.
 (Approximately 2 grains of arsenic is sufficient to kill a man.)
 The doctor who performed the autopsy noted considerable burning and inflammation caused by the caustic soda such that even immediate attention by a physician would have been unlikely to have been able to clean his stomach of the solution and save his life.